Skip to content

 Log a knowledge gap (privacy-safe).

-Use when brain_query returns weak results, or when the user asks something the brain demonstrably cannot answer.
+Use when memory_query returns weak results, or when the user asks something the memory demonstrably cannot answer.
 By default stores only the SHA-256 hash.
 See Sensitivity contract before escalating.

 reference